vmwshop/tutorials/drorvy.md

-# Faceting, Filtering, and Visualizing Distant Reader Data with OpenRefine and Voyant
+# Faceting and Filtering Distant Reader Data with OpenRefine

 ## Objectives
-> This tutorial overviews how to use the Distant Reader, OpenRefine, and Voyant together.
-Please complete or review the [Distant Reader](distantreader.md), [OpenRefine](openrefine.md), and [Voyant](voyant.md) tutorials before proceeding.
+> This tutorial overviews how to use the Distant Reade and OpenRefine together.
+Please complete or review the [Distant Reader](distancereader.md) and [OpenRefine](openrefine.md) before proceeding.

 By the end of this tutorial, you will be able to:
 * Identify and locate tab-delimited files in a Distant Reader study carrel
 * Facet, filter, and export, study carrel data using OpenRefine
-* Visualize frequencies with Voyant

 _Much of the following is adapted from Eric Lease Morgan’s documentation and workshops about the Distant Reader tool.
 See the references section of this tutorial for links to these resources._

 ## What You Need
 * Computer with an internet browser and internet connection
-* Tab-delimited file from a [Distant Reader Carrel](https://carrels.distantreader.org/)
+* Tab-delimited files from a [Distant Reader Carrel](https://carrels.distantreader.org/)

 ## Distant Reader + OpenRefine
 Distant Reader is designed to be used in conjunction with other tools.
 One tool that we can use to “hack” the structured data from the Distant Reader is OpenRefine.
 When we open a tab-delimited file (structure data) in OpenRefine, it will parse the file(s) into fields.
 We can then use OpenRefine features (finding/replacing, faceting, filtering, sorting, clustering, counting & tabulating, and finally, exporting data) to work with our data.